pedrosalesmiranda/langum_server/README.md

 SQL naming rules
-Joining tables (many to many for example) singular tables joined, alphabetic order, if extra fields with extrafield or some custom name like gpt suggested:
+Joining tables (many to many for example) singular tables joined, alphabetic order, if extra fields with extra field or some custom name like gpt suggested:
 "
 student	course	enrollment	Represents the act of enrolling.